athendd/Pega-Systems-Assignment/README.md

 Unit tests ensure all routes and services work correctly without affecting the main database.

   - Tests use an **in-memory SQLite database** to isolate them from the main database.
-  - A single shared connection (`StaticPool`) keeps the in-memory database alive throughout
+  - A single shared connection (`StaticPool`) keeps the in-memory database alive throughout.
   - Tests include:
     - Creating valid and invalid items
     - Updating and deleting items